GiovaneIwamoto/command-interpreter/README.md

 - HISTORY

 The "history" command is functioning correctly, displaying the last 50 commands entered by the user.
 Each time a command is entered, the ".history" file is opened and the input is recorded.

+> [!CAUTION]
-However, there is currently an issue with the implementation related to directory changes, which affects the history and command counter.
+> There is currently an issue with the implementation related to directory changes, which affects the history and command counter.
 This error causes commands executed in other directories to not be listed in the history.
 Additionally, the command counter increments incorrectly, resulting in inconsistencies in the count and display of commands in the listing.
 This issue should be addressed to ensure accurate tracking and display of command history.

 - MYPS1

 The command interpreter always starts with the prompt set as "tecii$".
 However, this can be redefined using the environment variable MYPS1.
 By executing the command "export MYPS1=newprompt", the prompt changes to "newprompt$:/dir> ".
 This new prompt will remain in effect until there is another modification to the MYPS1 variable.

-- EXIT

-The shell can be terminated correctly using either the "exit" command or by typing Ctrl+D. Both methods allow for a graceful termination of the shell, ensuring that any necessary cleanup or finalization steps are performed before exiting the program.
-This provides a convenient and flexible way for users to exit the shell based on their preference or workflow.

 - SIGINT